Ashish032002/Dockerization_ML/README.md

 step2:  I built an image of my app

-step3:  I stored Expose required ports
+step3:  I Expose required ports

 step 4: Set the entrypoint or command